-or to the right is chosen.
+The 5-member requirement was then combined with minimum mode probability ratio requirements ranging from 1 to 10.
+There are two possible ratios for each minimum depending on whether the local maximum to the left or to the right is chosen.
 In order to be considered bimodal, three possibilities were considered: either ratio must exceed the requirement, both ratios must exceed the requirement, or the average of the two ratios must exceed the requirement.

-An example of these tests is illustrated in Fig. 3b.
-This depicts the false-positive and false-negative percentages for a five-member minimum in combination with the requirement that either mode probability ratio exceed the specified value.
-Three different underlying distributions drawn from Fig. 3a are represented - a distribution on the cusp of unimodal and bimodal (solid blue), a bimodal distribution with a relatively large δ (blue dash-dot), and a distribution in the middle (blue dashed).
+An example of these tests is illustrated in Fig. 4(b).
+This depicts the false-positive and false-negative percentages for a 5-member minimum in combination with the requirement that either either mode probability ratio exceed the specified value.
+Three different underlying distributions drawn from Fig. 4(a) are represented-a distribution on the cusp of unimodal and bimodal (solid blue), a bimodal distribution with a relatively large $\delta$ (blue dash-dot), and a distribution in the middle (blue dashed).
 The false-positive rate associated with a normal Gaussian distribution is also indicated (black dotted).

-Based on these tests, the following requirements were adopted for identifying a distribution as bimodal: the sample must have two relative maxima separated by one relative minimum, each mode must contain at least five ensemble members, and at least one of the mode probability ratios must exceed a value of 1.18.
-A mode probability ratio of 1.18 represents a minimum that has a probably at most of 85 % of one of the maxima.
-The mode probability ratio of 1.18 is highlighted in Fig. 3b.
-This value was chosen because it is near the inflection point of the false-positive curve, reducing incorrect detection of bimodality, while also staying to the left of the false-negative curves, where missed detections quickly rise.
-How well the combination of these three criteria performs on predicting the modality of all the distributions in Fig. 3a can be found in blue in Fig. 3c.
-These metrics are quantified from 10 000 randomly drawn 50-member ensembles.
+Based on these tests, the following requirements were adopted for identifying a distribution as bimodal: the sample must have two relative maxima separated by one relative minimum, each mode must contain at least 5 ensemble members and at least one of the mode probability ratios must exceed a value of 1.18.
+A mode probability ratio of 1.18 represents a minimum that has a probably at most of 85% of one of the maxima.
+The mode probability ratio of 1.18 is highlighted in Fig. 4(b).
+This value was chosen because it is near the inflection point of the false-positive curve, reducing incorrect detection of bimodality, while also staying to the left of the false-negative curves where missed detections quickly rise.
+How well the combination of these three criteria perform on predicting the modality of all the distributions in Fig. 4(a) can be found in blue in Fig. 4(c).
+These metrics are quantified from 10,000 randomly drawn 50-member ensembles.
 The vertical blue dashed line represents when the distribution switches from unimodal to bimodal.
-It can be seen that for values of δ less than about 1, this test identifies nearly 95 % of the forecasts as unimodal, corresponding to a falsepositive rate of 5 % (blue solid).
-This is well improved from a test that only has a two-mode requirement which results in a false-positive rate of 20 % (blue dotted).
-For values of δ greater than about 4, the three-criteria test identifies nearly all forecasts as bimodal.
-Distributions on the cusp of bimodality for which δ lies between 2 to 4 present a greater difficulty.
+It can be seen that for values of $\delta$ less than about 1, this test identifies nearly 95% of the forecasts as unimodal, corresponding to a false-positive rate of 5% (blue solid).
+This is well improved from a test that only has a two-mode requirement which results in a false-positive rate of 20% (blue dotted).
+For values of $\delta$ greater than about 4, the three-criteria-test identifies nearly all forecasts as bimodal.
+Distributions on the cusp of bimodality for which $\delta$ lies between 2 to 4 present a greater difficulty.